HugoGomes7/project-dashboard/README.md

 # Project Dashboard
 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/HugoGomes7/project-dashboard/blob/main/LICENSE)

-# Sobre o projeto
+# About the pro

 https://dsvendas-hugogomes.netlify.app/

-Project Dashboard é uma aplicação full stack web desenvolvida no intuíto de colocar em práticaa algumas das tecnlogias mais solicitadas do mercado atual na qual eu tenho conhecimento.
+Project Dashboard is a full stack web application developed in order to put into practice some of the most requested technologies in the current market in which I have knowledge.

-A aplicação consiste em coletar dados de vendas fornecidos por um backend e exibir em uma dashboard.
+The aplication consists of collecting sales data provided by a backend and displaying it on a dashboard.

 ## Layout web
 ![Web 1](https://github.com/HugoGomes7/project-dashboard/blob/main/assets/tela%20inicial.png)